-- Media: Name of the media to be played.
-It can be a file supported by VLC player. - Loop: Plays media on repeat when set to On .
+- · Media: Name of the media to be played.
+It can be a file supported by VLC player. - · Loop: Plays media on repeat when set to On.

 - Audio Enabled: Plays sound from the selected media during playback when set to On .
-When set to Off , the sound is muted. - Volume: Controls the volume level if Audio is enabled. - Logging: Writes log information into a file named vlc.log, residing in the %ProgramData% vizrtVizEngine folder. - Set Clip Time: Seeks the playing or paused clip to specified time (in milliseconds).
-It is not possible on a clip with some video codec. - Play on Load: Plays the clip automatically when loading the scene when set to On.
-When set to Off, the clip does not play until clicking the Play button. - Use Proxy: Determines whether to use a proxy.
-When set to On, additional parameters are enabled: - Proxy Host: The name of the proxy machine. - Proxy Port: Proxy port, as defined on the proxy machine. - Proxy User: User name with permission to access the network via the proxy machine. - Proxy Password: Password for the proxy user. - Play: Plays the media from the beginning. - Stop: Stops playing the media.
+When set to Off, the sound is muted. - · Volume: Controls the volume level if Audio is enabled. - Set Clip Time: Seeks the playing or paused clip to specified time (in milliseconds).
+It is not possible on a clip with some video codec. - Play on Load: Plays the clip automatically when loading the scene when set to On .
+When set to Off , the clip does not play until clicking the Play button. - Use Proxy: Determines whether to use a proxy.
+When set to On, additional parameters are enabled: - · Proxy Host: The name of the proxy machine. - · Proxy Port: Proxy port, as defined on the proxy machine. - · Proxy User: User name with permission to access the network via the proxy machine. - · Proxy Password: Password for the proxy user. - · Play: Plays the media from the beginning. - Stop: Stops playing the media.
 The current frame is displayed.
-It is not possible to resume playing the media after has been stopped. - Pause: Pauses the playing clip at the current frame. - Continue: Continues playing the media from the current frame after it was paused.

-() Info: The VLC player is not a replacement for the Matrox clip player!
+It is not possible to resume playing the media after has been stopped. - · Pause: Pauses the playing clip at the current frame. - · Continue: Continues playing the media from the current frame after it was paused. - (i) Logging: In previous versions, it was possible to enable logging per container separately.
+This is now depending on the config setting VerboseConsole; if it is set to verbose it also enables logging for the VLC plug-in.
+If enabled, it writes log information into a file named vlc.log, residing in the %ProgramData%\vizrt\VizEngine folder. - (i) Info: The VLC player is not a replacement for the Matrox clip player!